mooahmad/prestaconcept.github.io/presta-cms-media/index.md

 PrestaCMSMediaBundle integrates Sonata Media in [PrestaCMS][1].

-For a ready to use demonstration of PrestaCMS you should check the [prestacms-sandox available on github][7].
+For a ready to use demonstration of PrestaCMS, you should check the [prestacms-sandox available on github][7].

 This bundles adds the following block type to your project :